ShaneshrajeK/Aero_Modelling_Club_Summer_Camp_2025/Week_1/README.md

 6. **Speed**: Achieve high cruise speed to complete missions quickly and reduce loitering over dangerous zones.
 7. **Launch & Recovery**: Design for practical deployment and recovery (e.g., hand launch, catapult, belly landing).

-   You are allowed to necessary assumptions for the calculation.
+   You are allowed to take necessary assumptions for the calculation.

 ---